kailashbaas/pa3pthreads/README.txt

         Parallel time: 5.442367 s
         Speedup: 2.79
         Efficiency: 0.6975
 Block mapping performs the best, likely because it minimizes false sharing.
+Block cyclic mapping has an efficiency drop when the number of cores is increased from 2 to 4, which may be because false sharing occurs more frequently when there are more cores.

 Report for Question 3 with Test 3.b
 1 core: